 On this dayNov 04, 1890

 After serving as governor, Mr. Tillman was elected United States Senator from South Carolina in 1895, and served in this capacity for twenty-four years.
-Throughout his tenure, he opposed African American equality, women’s suffrage, and any federal interference in state government.
-Mr. Tillman’s philosophy helped shape the era of oppression and abuse of African Americans throughout the South.
+Throughout his tenure, he staunchly opposed Black equality and women’s suffrage.
+Mr. Tillman’s philosophy helped shape the era of oppression and abuse of Black Americans throughout the South.
 A statue honoring Mr. Tillman still stands on the grounds of South Carolina’s State Capitol.